MattBokovitz1/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach does not return a new array and the return statement is optional. .map returns a new array automatically and the return statement is required.

 2. Explain the difference between a callback and a higher order function.

+The higher order function receives a callback function.
+A callback function is passed into higher order function as an argument.

 3. What is closure?

+Describes accessibility of variables and functions.
+An inner function has access to variables from an outer function, but not the other way around.

 4. Describe the four rules of the 'this' keyword.

+1) Window Binding: .this keyword means nothing without context.
+If you type this into your console it returns the entire language.
+If in strict mode, it will return undefined.
+2) Implicit Binding: Only applies to objects with methods.
+The function is invoked, look to the left of the dot; that is what .this refers to
+3) Explicit Binding: Uses .call, .apply, and .bind.
+Explicitly passes in a this context to .call, .apply, and .bind.
+4) New Binding: Using the new keyword constructs a new object and 'this' point to it.

 5. Why do we need super() in an extended class?

+We need super() to pass the child attributes into the child class.
+Extends and super do what .call and .create did.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.